 •maximum number of licenses that are available for each application.

 You can click on the product to see the users that are logged onto the application.

 License manager says that licenses are all in use but they are not?

-This can happen if the software has not shutdown properly for whatever reason. if possible check each PC to ensure that the software is no longer running as a process using the Windows Task Manager.
+This can happen if the software has not shutdown properly for whatever reason.
+If possible, check the Client's workstation/PC to ensure that MechDesigner is no longer running as a process using the Windows Task Manager.
 If this is not the problem then you can release all licenses by restarting the license manager.
 To do this, stop CMServer using Windows Services Management.
 To restart it, right click on the CMServer.EXE file and select Run as Administrator.